JoJos-Blue-Ocean/TheWorld/README.md

 3. Create a copy of example.env file & rename copy as .env
 4. `npm run start` will run a local expo server (install an iOS or android emulator for full experience)

-## USAGE
+## FUNCTIONALITIES
 1. Sign-up and setup your profile
 2. Navigate to the Record Catalog page
-3. You can look at the listings available for the vinyl you would like to get
+3. Look at the listings available for the vinyl you would like to get
+4. Add records and remove them from your wishlist and browse other users' wishlists
-4. You can create a listing or look at your trading history
+5. Look at your trading history
-5. Chat with the user who posted the listing or by clicking on someone's profile.
+6. Chat with the user who posted the listing by clicking on someone's profile

 https://github.com/JoJos-Blue-Ocean/TheWorld/assets/126213473/866ea628-7e4e-41b7-85f6-b19044840c09